Paul Tracy: 1991–1997

 Tracy's work had impressed Penske Racing owner Roger Penske, who would surprise the family by calling them while they ate dinner in Scarborough and requesting they meet him in Detroit that same night.
 Tracy was offered a five-year testing contract with no guarantees of competitive driving and had to relocate to Pennsylvania, with Penske not accepting any negotiation or review.
 He would replace Danny Sullivan, testing and developing cars for CART champions Emerson Fittipaldi and Rick Mears, and began a training program to increase muscle and lose weight on Penske's orders.
 Tracy completed a 500 mi engine endurance test at Michigan International Speedway before proceeding to Mid-Ohio, where he outpaced regular driver Fittipaldi.
 After being pleased by Tracy's performance and preparing him for driving on an superspeedway before the Indianapolis 500, Penske put Tracy in his third car in the Michigan 500 in August.
 Starting eighth in the year-old No. 17 Penske PC-19-Chevrolet, he lost control as he got too close to driver Scott Brayton and crashed, breaking the fibula and tibia in his lower left leg.
 Tracy was allowed to enter the season's final two races at Nazareth Speedway and Laguna Seca after going on a therapy program on Fittipaldi's advice, and he finished seventh in the former.
 He was third in the Rookie of the Year standings.

-He raced eleven times for Penske in the 1992 season and tested the team's new Chevrolet V8B engine for Fittipaldi and Mears.
+Tracy raced eleven times for Penske in the 1992 season and tested the team's new Chevrolet V8B engine for Fittipaldi and Mears.
 Tracy lost more weight in the off-season by hiring a trainer and starting a fitness program.
 He drove a year-old PC-19-Chevrolet vehicle before switching to the PC-20-Chevrolet car from Detroit.
 Tracy qualified sixth for the season's second round, the Valvoline 200 in Phoenix, and finished fourth two laps down.
 Tracy debuted in the Indianapolis 500 that year, starting nineteenth and finishing twentieth due to a gearbox failure.
 He filled in for the injured Mears at Detroit and again for the rest of the season starting from the Molson Indy Toronto.
 Tracy finished a season-high second in both Detroit and Mid-Ohio and took his first CART pole at Road America.
 He ended the season twelfth in the Drivers' Championship with 59 points.